Objections to evolution: Creation of complex structures

 Creationist arguments have been made such as "What use is half an eye?" and "What use is half a wing?".
 Research has confirmed that the natural evolution of the eye and other intricate organs is entirely feasible.
 Creationist claims have persisted that such complexity evolving without a designer is inconceivable and this objection to evolution has been refined in recent years as the more sophisticated irreducible complexity argument of the intelligent design movement, formulated by Michael Behe.
 Biochemist Michael Behe has argued that current evolutionary theory cannot account for certain complex structures, particularly in microbiology.
 On this basis, Behe argues that such structures were "purposely arranged by an intelligent agent".

 Irreducible complexity is the idea that certain biological systems cannot be broken down into their constituent parts and remain functional, and therefore that they could not have evolved naturally from less complex or complete systems.
 Whereas past arguments of this nature generally relied on macroscopic organs, Behe's primary examples of irreducible complexity have been cellular and biochemical in nature.
 He has argued that the components of systems such as the blood clotting cascade, the immune system, and the bacterial flagellum are so complex and interdependent that they could not have evolved from simpler systems.

-In fact, my argument for intelligent design is open to direct experimental rebuttal.
-Here is a thought experiment that makes the point clear.
-In Darwin's Black Box [...]
-I claimed that the bacterial flagellum was irreducibly complex and so required deliberate intelligent design.
-The flip side of this claim is that the flagellum can't be produced by natural selection acting on random mutation, or any other unintelligent process.
-To falsify such a claim, a scientist could go into the laboratory, place a bacterial species lacking a flagellum under some selective pressure (for mobility, say), grow it for ten thousand generations, and see if a flagellum—or any equally complex system—was produced.
-If that happened, my claims would be neatly disproven.